KNOWLEDGE BASE Advertising In Germany

 Germany is an attractive market.
 It has a large consumer base and a healthy economy.
 It’s typically one of the first markets international companies are interested in expanding into.
 Before making that decision, it’s important to understand how the German market is unique and the best ways to go to market there.

-According to an EU Commission report, Germany only ranks #10 overall as compared to other EU countries in the uptake of broadband services.
+According to an EU Commission report, Germany ranks #5 overall as compared to other EU countries in the uptake of broadband services.
 They compared overall Connectivity, Human Capital and Skills, Use of Internet, Integration of Digital Technology, and Digital Public Services for each country.

 Media market share